What is Inner Peace?

 Countless practices and systems of belief exist to help people find answers.
 The challenge is finding a practice or system that matches to your nature.

-For example: Zen practice teaches a person to just keep asking questions and then more questions until the mind literally says enough is enough and the mind just lets go.
-Of course Zen then takes this a step further and you ask a few more questions just to be sure you mind has learned to be empty of questions.
+For example, Zen practice teaches a person just to keep asking questions and then more questions until the mind says enough is enough and the mind just let’s go.
+Of course Zen then takes this a step further, and you ask a few more questions just to be sure your mind has learned to be empty of questions.

-In Taoism you learn everything is relative.
-This means most answers are not worth chasing.
+In Taoism, you learn everything is relative.
+Most answers are not worth chasing.
 So you let go of the questions to skip straight into acceptance.

 In Taoism, questions fall into two categories: Outer Truth and Inner Truth.
-Questions that fall in the zone of Outer truth are questions that could be consider universal in nature.
-For example : What is Red?
-Red is a color… pretty clear cut right?
+Questions that fall in the zone of Outer truth are questions that could be considered universal.
+For example: What is Red?
+Red is a color, pretty clear cut right?
 Nope.

 Since many questions end up being relative: